peachbastard/the-beastlands/src/site/notes/Recaps/2023-09-13 Beneath the Milky Twilight.md

 	- Hymn tries to intervene, but the Priest is too fast and his spectral skeletal hand pulls it away
 - Oz falls to her knees and calls Hymn to her
 	- She kisses them, says, "Now you can say you've kissed a vampire," closes her eye, and dies
-- Mabel swoops down as a dragon, picks everyone and the Priest up, and flies towards the All Faith's Temple entrance
+- Mabel swoops down as a dragon, picks everyone and the Priest up, and flies towards the [[Places/All Faith's Temple\|All Faith's Temple]] entrance
 - Cracks appear in the Priest's skull and light pours out of them as he takes more damage from the party
 	- He summons a vortex of energy that starts suck Oz's soul out and says that her soul will rot in his stomach
 - The dracolich gives chase and roars, leaving the entire party Frightened of it